The Women in the Lineage of Jesus Christ

 Tamar: The Liar and Deceiver

 Tamar is the first woman named in Matthew 1:3 as the mother of Judah’s twins Perez and Zerah, but her story is told in Genesis 38.
-Tamar was the wife of Judah’s first-born Er who became a widow when her husband died The Women in the Lineage of Jesus Christbecause of his wickedness, leaving her with no children.
+Tamar was the wife of Judah’s first-born Er who became a widow when her husband died because of his wickedness, leaving her with no children.

-According to Jewish tradition, Tamar’s father-in-law Judah was obligated to marry her to one of his other sons to raise up an offspring for the firstborn.
+According to Jewish tradition, Tamar’s father-in-law Judah was obligated to marry her to one of his other sons to raise offspring for the firstborn.

-When Tamar realized later on that she would never be Shelah’s wife as Judah had no intention of giving him to her, she decided to take matters into her own hand.
+When Tamar realized later on that she would never be Shelah’s wife as Judah had no intention of giving him to her, she decided to take matters into her own hands.

 Judah was deceived and slept with her.
 God granted Tamar conception with not just one but two boys.
 Perez, one of the twins, is in Jesus’ lineage in fulfillment of the prophecy that the Messiah will come from the tribe of Judah (Genesis 49:10).